virteal/side/README.md

 ### Side.it - access to current side action

 When a side action runs, global `Side.it` references it.
-When a new side action is created while no side action is running, its parent is the special root side action (`Side.root`).
+When a new side action is created while no side action is running, its parent, `side.parent`, is the special root side action (`Side.root`).

 As a convenience, `.it` and `.root` are also available on side action objects in addition to their availability on the global `Side()` factory.